 Note: Take ADS 3180 or PSY 3180A - Women and Mental Disoders 3-4 units

 The California Association of Alcohol and Drug Educators (CAADE), as well as other credentialing bodies, have stated that addiction treatment professionals require an education across many domains to effectively engage the diverse, unique and rapidly changing needs of individuals, families and communities experiencing the impact of addiction.
 Therefore, learners are advised to take a broad range of coursework in the arts, science, philosophy, quantitative studies, history and sociology to gain additional understanding of the diverse complexities that underlie the phenomenon of addiction.

-The Addiction Studies Concentration is developing relationships with numerous human service organizations, clinical settings, and social advocacy groups in the Los Angeles area that meet the requirements for credentialing (i.e., fieldwork experience at a state licensed agency).
-It is recommended that learners in the Addiction Studies Concentration take at least 9 units of internship/fieldwork (this is mandatory for learners seeking a credential) in one of the placement sites in order to gain real-world experience and have an opportunity to apply classroom learning in real time work environments.
+The Addiction Studies Concentration has established relationships with numerous human service organizations, clinical settings, and social advocacy groups in the Los Angeles area that meet the requirements for credentialing (i.e., fieldwork experience at a state licensed agency).
+It is recommended that learners in the Addiction Studies Concentration take at least 9 units of internship/fieldwork (mandatory for learners seeking a credential) in one of the placement sites in order to gain real-world experience and have an opportunity to apply classroom learning in real-world work environments.

 Additionally, the faculty works individually with learners to develop and design specialized topics of independent study that can be counted toward completion of the concentration.

 Education Requirements for Certification in the State of California